 If you are a transfer student, the Records and Registration office will evaluate credit from other institutions and post approved equivalencies to your PAWS account.
 The department chairperson evaluates major-related course equivalencies during Transfer Orientation.
-Requests for re-evaluation of Liberal Learning equivalent coursework must be forwarded to the Associate Provost for Liberal Learning, Dr. Christopher Murphy at http://liberallearning.tcnj.edu/
+Requests for re-evaluation of College Core/Liberal Learning equivalent coursework must be forwarded to the Associate Provost Dr. Christopher Murphy at https://collegecore.tcnj.edu/